 |Support for right-to-left languages||Supported||Supported|

-Follow the best practices to enable a form template for HTML5 renditions and ensure that the behavior and appearance of Mobile Forms and XFA-based PDF is consistent.
-For detailed list of best practices, see best practices to design a Mobile form.
+Follow the best practices to enable a form template for HTML5 renditions and ensure that the behavior and appearance of HTML5 forms and XFA-based PDF is consistent.
+For detailed list of best practices, see Best practices to design an HTML5 form.